Wellington, Shropshire: Railway

+History

+The station was built in 1849.
 In 1867, a branch line was opened to connect the town with Market Drayton.
-The Wellington and Market Drayton Railway operated for just under one hundred years before closure under the Beeching Axe in 1963.
-The line remained open for goods only services until 1967, when this service was also withdrawn.
-The track was lifted in 1970.
+The Wellington and Market Drayton Railway operated for almost a hundred years before closure under the Beeching Axe in 1963.
+The line remained open for goods only services until 1967; the track was lifted in 1970.

 There were also railway links to Much Wenlock (closed 1962) and Stafford, which closed in the late 1960s.

 A goods only link to a rail head at Donnington, on part of the former Wellington to Stafford line, has been re-opened.
-There has been some campaigning to re-open the whole of the line from Shrewsbury to Stafford through Wellington, Leegomery, Hadley, Trench, Donnington, and Newport.
+There have been campaigns to re-open the whole of the line from Shrewsbury to Stafford through Wellington, Leegomery, Hadley, Trench, Donnington and Newport.

-Bus links

-After World War I, BMMO (Birmingham Midland "Red" Motor Company) expanded it's depots out from Birmingham to other towns and cities in the Midlands, including Shrewsbury, which would later lead to them opening a depot on Charlton St on Thursday 21st July 1932 after closing the Shrewsbury depot in the same month.
-BMMO was later renamed to MROC (Midland Red Omnibus Company Limited) in March 1974 and was split up in September 1981 to become Midland Red (North) Limited, with whom the depot was taken control of.